Smacking is not okay

 Being a parent is an awesome responsibility but one which is enormously rewarding.
 When people become parents they get a unique opportunity to encourage and inspire a new generation of adults who care about themselves, others and their environment, thereby creating better and safer communities for all.
 Families, whether big or small, one parent or two are at the core of our society.

 Values and attitudes that prevail in homes are the same values and attitudes, which will prevail in our communities.
-This is why the Managers Guild Trust, who have sponsored this booklet, believe it is important that parents receive positive information that will help them not only become better parents but to also enjoy the experience much more.
-This booklet is not intended to be a manual for parenthood, because parenting can never be “done by the book”.
+This is why the Managers Guild Trust believe it is important that parents receive positive information that will help them not only become better parents but to also enjoy the experience much more.
+This information is not intended to be a manual for parenthood, because parenting can never be “done by the book”.

 However, it is designed to have many helpful tips, which might help you develop yourselves as a positive role model for children.
 It might also help you cope with the inevitable stresses that come with parenthood and give you more time to help your children with the care and attention they need and deserve.
 If we have safe happy families we have safe and happy communities.
 All parents want their children to grow up in a safe environment.